High-energy neutrino transients and the future of multi-messenger astronomy: Sources and detectability

+Figure~\ref{fig:fluence} presents theoretically expected neutrino fluences for a number of promising astrophysical source classes.
+Overlayed are the projected all-flavor neutrino fluence sensitivity limits for upcoming instruments, i.e, the Feldman-Cousins upper limit\cite{Feldman:1997qc} per decade in energy at 90\% C.L., assuming a power-law all-flavor neutrino spectrum $E_\nu^{-2}$, for no candidate events and null background.
+For Auger, IceCube~\cite{2017ApJ...850L..35A}, and IceCube-Gen2~\cite{2020arXiv200804323T} the sensitivity to neutrino transients at the location of GW170817A is shown.

-Figure~\ref{fig:fluence} illustrates the theoretically expected neutrino fluence for a number of promising astrophysical source classes, and how these compare to the sensitivity of existing and proposed neutrino facilities.
-The short transients ($<$\,day) shown are {\it (i)} early GRB neutrino afterglow~\cite{Murase:2007yt}, and {\it (ii)} extended emission from short GRBs based on the moderate model of~\cite{Kimura:2017kan}.
-The stacked signal from 100 such events is shown.
-This corresponds to the mean expected number of bursts within 1 Gpc in ten years.
-The long transients shown are: {\it(i)} Stacked ten-year neutrino fluence from ten flat spectrum radio quasars (FSRQs) at redshift $z = 2$, weighted according to the gamma-ray activity.
-The neutrino emission is dominated by the gamma-ray flaring states, based on the infrared torus model of~\cite{oikonomou2021multimessenger}. {\it (ii)} Stacked neutrino emission from $10\,000$ chocked-jet TDEs assuming 100-day-long activity (internal shock model of ~\cite{Senno16b}).
-For comparison, LSST is expected to detect $1000$ TDEs per year starting in $\sim2024$~\cite{van_velzen_2011}. {\it (iii)} Stacked neutrino signal from 1000 NS-NS-merger events within 300 Mpc~\cite{Fang:2017tla}, which is the number expected in ten years based on the observed rate of~\cite{2021ApJ...913L...7A}.
+The upper panel (labeled "short bursts") presents the instantaneous sensitivity, for a short transient source located in the instrument field of view.
+The orange line corresponds to a theoretically expected neutrino fluence of a short GRB associated with a binary neutron star merger located at 40~Mpc in the case of on-axis viewing~\cite{Kimura:2017kan}.
+The lower panel ("long bursts") corresponds to the daily averaged sensitivity: for each declination, the experimental effective area is averaged over the right ascensions.
+The detectability of bursts with duration longer than the time for a source to remain in the field of view of narrow instruments should be assessed with these daily averaged sensitivities.
+The long transients shown are: {\it(i)} Stacked ten-year neutrino fluence from ten flat spectrum radio quasars (FSRQs), weighted according to the gamma-ray activity.
+The neutrino emission is dominated by the gamma-ray flaring states, based on the infrared torus model of~\cite{oikonomou2021multimessenger}. {\it (ii)} Stacked neutrino signal from 1000 NS-NS-merger events~\cite{Fang:2017tla}.
 Several of the theoretical models will be tested by the upcoming neutrino facilities.

+For GRAND, the pink band encompasses zenith angles $86^{\circ} \leq \theta \leq 93^{\circ}$ for short transients and declination $0^{\circ} \leq \delta \leq 45^{\circ}$ for long transients, assuming a single GRAND array at latitude $42^{\circ}$ North~\cite{2020SCPMA..6319501A}.
+The green band indicates the sensitivity of POEMMA to short and long transients in ToO-dual and ToO-stereo mode respectively~\cite{Venters:2019xwi}.
+The gray band represents the IceCube-Gen2 Radio sensitivity, using the same definition as for the other experiments, for zenith angles $0^{\circ} \leq \theta \leq 60^{\circ}$.
+As IceCube-Gen2 Radio has a homogeneous effective area over all right ascensions, the instantaneous and daily averaged sensitivities are equal.